 The tour departs the capital city at 9:00 am from Reykjavík Bus Terminal.
 You can’t mistake the blue bus, with its size and company name displayed on the side.
-During the drive along the North Atlantic coastline, guests are given an audio guide that provides the historical and geological background on some of the landmarks the bus will pass.
+During the drive along the North Atlantic coastline, guests are given an audio guide that provides historical and geological background on some of the landmarks the bus will pass.
 The tablet automatically begins playing by GPS location, making your tour easy and educational.

 The first stop of the day is Sólheimajökull Glacier.
 A short walk from the parking lot and along a gravel path takes visitors to this massive glacier sitting in a lagoon.
-The pathway is an easy walk, and everyone is given enough time to reach the glacier accounting for varying levels of physical fitness.
+The pathway is an easy walk, and everyone is given enough time to reach the glacier, accounting for varying levels of physical fitness.

 Standing up close to it, the Solheim Glacier almost looks more like a painting.
 The tour guide will talk about the unfortunate fate the glacier is facing in this time of global warming; in a few years, Solheima may have melted enough to no longer be considered a glacier.